For more information on the seven sacraments, please click below:

 Sacrament of Baptism

 Parents are encouraged to have their children baptized within a few months of birth.
 The Sacrament of Baptism is celebrated during mass.
 There are instructional meetings prior to the celebration of the sacrament.
-Please contact Patty at the rectory for more information and for available dates and times.
+Please contact Patty Braga at (973) 226-7288 for more information and for available dates and times.

 Older children and adults seeking Baptism, Confirmation, and First Holy Eucharist are initiated through the Rite of Christian Initiation of Adults (RCIA).
 For those interested in this program and the Catholic faith, please call Cathy Buchanan at (973) 226-7288.